 Reply:

-In the end I could not move the theory section away from a discussion of related work, because so much of the theory comes from the related work (i.e. it is not possible to cleanly separate these topics).
+I have consider the examiner’s suggestion, but in the end I could not move the theory section away from a discussion of related work, because so much of the theory comes from the related work (i.e. it is not possible to cleanly separate these topics).
 But actually I believe the examiners request is really that "more space can be dedicated to the discussion of related work".
 So instead I heavily updated the chapter to do exactly what the examiner requests.
 For example:

-Section 2.1 (basic theory about the data and older related work) is shortened to 12 pages and
+Section 2.1 (basic theory about the data and older related work) is shortened to 12 pages (from .. pages) and

-Section 2.2 (newer related work and extended theory) is extended significantly to 13 pages.
+Section 2.2 (newer related work and extended theory) is now extended significantly to 13 pages (from .. pages).

 I believe that this rewriting leads to a better balance between describing the nature of the data and reviewing the related work.